-COLUMN NAME DESCRIPTION Rebates The amount of any rebates and/or allowances granted.
-Region The region, state, province or territory in which the customer is located within the country of export.
-Related (Yes/No) Indicate whether your company is related to the customer.
+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Prompt Payment Discount The amount of the discount for prompt payment.
+1 & 3 Quantity The quantity of the product shipped.
+1, 3 & 5 Rebates The amount of any rebates and/or allowances granted.
+1 & 3 Region The region, state, province or territory in which the customer is located within the country of export.
+3 Regulation Indicate the type of Tap Changer.
+(Off-load or On-load).
+1, 2, 3 & 4 Related (Yes/No) Indicate whether your company is related to the customer.
 Refer to the Glossary for additional clarification.
-Specification Identify the specification of the product (e.g. CAN/CSA-G30.18 M92) (Domestic) Taxes The amount of any domestic taxes included in the selling price (not fully refundable in the case of export).
-Terms of Sale Indicate whether the goods were sold on a CIF, FOB ex- factory, FAS basis, etc. Theoretical Weight Indicate the theoretical weight of the product in MT.
-Total Unit Cost of the Product Report the total cost of the model on a per unit basis.
+1, 3 & 5 SOE Indicate if the selling company is a state-owned enterprise (SOE).
+5 Taxes The amount of any domestic taxes included in the selling price (not fully refundable in the case of export).
+3 Tender Phase Dates Indicate the date the tender was offered and the date of acceptance of the tender for the production process of the transformer.
+1, 3 & 4 Terms of Sale Indicate whether the goods were sold on a CIF, FOB ex-factory, FAS basis, etc. 1 & 3 Total Extended Cost The total extended cost of product is determined by multiplying the unit cost of the product as per Appendix 4 by the quantity.
+1 & 3

+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Total Unit Cost of the Product Report the total cost of the model on a per unit basis.
 For each model, this will be the sum of all of the components of cost as detailed in the above columns.
 For additional guidance see question D30.
-Trade Level Indicate the level of trade of your domestic customer.
-Type of Steel Indicate the type of steel and the specification of the steel if known (e.g. carbon, low alloy, alloy, etc.) Unit Selling Price The unit-selling price of the model recorded on the invoice.
-Warehouse The amount included in the selling price for expenses incurred in warehousing the goods while en route to the customer.
-Year-end Adjustments Report all expected year-end adjustments on a per unit basis.
+4 Trade Level Indicate the level of trade of your customer.
+1 & 3 Туре Step-Up, Step-Down, Auto- Transformer, Voltage Regulator, Rectifier, HVDC, etc. 1, 2, 3 & 4 Type Current Transformed Indicate whether current being transformed is AC or DC.
+1, 2, 3 & 4 Type of Company Indicate if the selling company is a manufacturer or a trading company.
+5 Unit Cost as per Appendix 4 Indicate the total unit cost of the product for the subject goods (Appendix 4A) or like goods (Appendix 4B).
+The total unit cost should reconcile with the data provided in Appendix 4A or 4B for the relevant product produced in the specific month and year of production.
+1 & 3 Unit Selling Price The unit-selling price of the model recorded on the invoice.
+1 & 3 VAT Indicate the amount of VAT included in the purchase price.
+5 Voltage Identify primary, secondary & tertiary (if applicable) voltage.
+1, 2, 3 & 4 Warehouse Charges The amount included in the extended selling price for expenses incurred in warehousing the goods at any point after they leave the point of direct shipment while en route to the customer.
+1 & 3

+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Year-end Adjustments Report all expected year-end adjustments on a per unit basis.
 For additional guidance see question D28.
+4